zhouzhipeng/mailin/mailin-embedded/README.md

 The `mailin-embedded` library requires an SSL implementation.
 The SSL implementation is selected with a feature:

-Using RustTLS (recommended, so far no compatibility problems):
+Using RustTLS (the default and recommended, so far no compatibility problems):

 ```
-$ cargo build --features "rtls"
+$ cargo build
 ```

 Using OpenSSL (with [Mozilla modern](https://wiki.mozilla.org/Security/Server_Side_TLS)):